-Safety Harbor Wine Festival – November 7th, Free Admission 5pm-11pm
+6. Safety Harbor Wine Festival – Free Admission

 Main Street, Safety Harbor, FL 34695

-I’m really excited for this event! it’s the 14th year it’s been held, but it’s my first time attending this year!
-I’ve heard great reviews about it!
-You can sample different wines, check out the arts and crafts for sale, enjoy the live entertainment and eat some delicious food!
+I’m really excited for this event!
+It’s the 15th anniversary but it’s my first time attending this year!
+I’ve heard great reviews about it.
+You can sample different wines, check out the arts and crafts for sale, enjoy the live entertainment and sample delicious food!

 2680 Landmark drive, Clearwater, FL 33761

 My mom and I go here every year for the awesome pumpkin patch and props they have set up!
 They have a huge selection of pumpkins, a few games set up, and lots of fun photo opportunities.
-Go early in the month for the best selection, on a cool day, if you can!
+Go early in the month on a cool day for the best selection.

 Largo Central Park